andrewharabor/simPLY_chess/README.md

 - Relies on a [GUI](https://www.chessprogramming.org/GUI) for features like time control and stalemate/checkmate detection

-- Written in Python meaning that it isn't too strong since it can't search past a depth of 4-ply in a reasonable amount of time (for most positions)
+- Written in Python meaning that it can't search past a depth of 4-ply in a reasonable amount of time for most positions, especially in the middlegame

 - Does not take 3-fold repetition or the fifty-move-rule into account meaning that those rules can be exploited when the engine has a winning position

-- Does not have an [opening book](https://www.chessprogramming.org/Opening_Book) meaning that it has almost no variation in the opening stage of the game
+- Does not have an [opening book](https://www.chessprogramming.org/Opening_Book) meaning that it has no variation in the opening stage of the game and may not always play according to modern theory

 - Lacks various other [search](https://www.chessprogramming.org/Search) techniques that could improve its speed and strength